Table of Contents

 - …when diagnosing epilepsy.

-- …after a first seizure with quickly necessary seizure protection
+- …after a first seizure with quick necessary seizure protection.

 (according to Bauer & Neumann, 2008)

-The selection of the necessary anticonvulsant medication has to be deliberate and follows the form of epilepsy, acuteness, possible comorbidity, or pregnancy.
-Also, individual anticonvulsant medication are differently tolerated.
+The selection of the necessary anticonvulsant medication has to be deliberate and should follow the form of epilepsy, acuteness, possible comorbidity or pregnancy.
+Also, individual anticonvulsant medication options are differently tolerated.
 The following table gives a rough overview of the application areas of some frequently used anticonvulsants for seizure prophylaxis:

 |Oxcarbazepine||600 – 2400 mg||Hyponatremia|

 |Valproate||600 – 2000 mg||Broad spectrum efficacy; CYP inhibition reinforces the effect of, e.g., Lamotrigin; side effects: liver toxicity, teratogenicity (neural tube defects); important for exams!!|

 |Levetiracetam||1000 – 3000 mg||As intravenous emergency medication; quick effect; little interaction with other medicaments; side effects: fear, depressions, aggression.|